 - Working to reduce the prison population and the numbers of incarcerated transgender people as well as cisgender women in the short- and long-term through prevention, ending jail expansion, and promoting alternatives to incarceration

-- Addressing the causes and reduce the incidence and impact of the disproportionate incarceration of Black people and people of color
+- Addressing the causes and reducing the disproportionate incarceration of Black people and people of color

 - Protecting the human and civil rights of incarcerated people